garaio/remcloud-message-bus-api/invoicing_context.md

 &nbsp;&nbsp;externalReference | string | unique external identifier from the invoice provider &nbsp;&nbsp;reasons | array |
 &nbsp;&nbsp;&nbsp;&nbsp;attribute | string | name of the attribute, eg. "accountingReference"; might be null if the reason does not map to a specific attribute
-&nbsp;&nbsp;&nbsp;&nbsp;reason | string | reason, eg. "ist nicht bekannt"
+&nbsp;&nbsp;&nbsp;&nbsp;lineNumber | integer | Invoice line number if the problem is on an invoice line or null, if not &nbsp;&nbsp;&nbsp;&nbsp;reason | string | reason, eg. "ist nicht bekannt"

 #### Example